 - Reaching out to industry authorities: When you have great content, you want others to find it.
 Reaching out to industry authorities can help you gain more exposure for your content.
 Since people in the industry trust these websites, they’re more likely to trust a link to your site.
 You can reach out to these industry authorities and send them your content.
 Invite them to check it out and see if they will link to it in their own content.
 It’s a great way for you to build backlinks for your site and drive more traffic.

 If you want to have a successful content plan, you must constantly evaluate your content results.
 Evaluating your results will help you determine which topics are successful and what kind of content your audience enjoys.

 These metrics will not only help you determine if users enjoy your content, but also if they have a great user experience — which is equally improtant to consider.

 Want to create content that ranks at the top of search results and earns you leads and revenue?
 You need a solid content marketing strategy.

 A well-planned content strategy will help you create an impactful campaign that drives more traffic to your pages and increases engagement.

-At WebFX, we have a team of over 200 experts that will bring their knowledge and expertise to your campaign.
-We’ll help you create a content marketing strategy that enables your business to grow.
+At WebFX, we have a team of over 500 experts that will bring their knowledge and expertise to your campaign.
+We’ll help you create a Beginners Guide How to Create Content Marketing Strategy that enables your business to grow.